sagiegurari/duckscript/duckscript_sdk/src/sdk/std/flowcontrol/function/help.md

 * function/fn - Defines a function start block
 * end - Defines the end of the function block
-* return - Allows to exist a function at any point and return an output
+* return - Allows to exit a function at any point and return an output
 * *&lt;scope&gt;* - Optional annotation which enables to use a new scope during the function invocation.
 * *function name* - Dynamically created commands based on the function name which are used to invoke the function code.